Udgin/blog/blog.md

 // log our bot in
 bot.login(token);
 ```
-This code is an example of a wonderful js library which allows to use Discord API easily: [Discrod.js](https://discord.js.org/#/).

 * Got to https://discordapp.com/developers/applications/me and create your bot
 * Put all needed values, click "Create Application".
 On the next page scroll down until you see "Create a bot user", click that.
 * After that you will be able to copy a token of your bot.
 Copy it and post it in created index.js